 So much history in 605 meters!

 Rue Mouffetard has a medieval character and is loved by Parisians as much as by tourists.
 Sometimes it feels as if you have stepped back in time.
-Thanks to the location of this street on hill Sainte-Genevieve, it has been preserved in an older style and was not included in the project for redevelopment in Paris when Baron Haussmann was planning and recreating the city’s streets and buildings.
+Thanks to the location of this street on hill Sainte-Genevieve, it has been preserved in an older style.
+Luckily it escaped being included in the project for redevelopment in Paris when Baron Haussmann was planning and recreating the city’s streets and buildings.

 What to see in Rue Mouffetard

-It is a very lively street where you can find a daily market with fresh products and the diversity of shops are a real feast for the senses.
+It is a very lively street where you can find a daily market with fresh products.
+The diversity of shops are a real feast for the senses.
 The pastries, the cheeses, the lovely smell from the restaurants, it’s easy to spend several hours here.
-Sitting on a terrace in the sun at Place de la Contrescarpe, enjoying a café au lait and watching people and admiring the old houses and imagine how Parisian life was during the medieval years… it is so inspiring.
+Sitting on a terrace in the sun at Place de la Contrescarpe, enjoying a café au lait and watching people and admiring the old houses and imagine how Parisian life was during the medieval years.
+It’s very authentic.
 This street was also a great inspiration for Victor Hugo when he wrote Les Miserables thanks to its atmosphere and good looks, reminiscent still of the middle ages.